 In theory, Public Adjustors, not to be confused with insurance adjusters, are like referees in a pro football game.
 Their job is to make sure both teams (customer and insurance company) play by the rules (terms of the insurance policy) and assess a penalty of sorts (approve, lower, decline a claim) should a team break the rules.
 That’s an oversimplification but it does describe the essence of the Public Adjuster’s job.

-If you are wondering what a Public Adjuster is, then it’s likely you have never been through a hurricane, flood, wildfire, or some other area-wide natural disaster.
+If you are wondering what a Public Adjuster is, you have likely never been through a hurricane, flood, wildfire, or some other area-wide natural disaster.
 And it’s also unlikely you have ever had a large and complicated claim for damage to your home.
-If you had, you would understand the overwhelming emotional stress and feeling of helplessness when you try to feed, house, and protect your family and deal with your homeowners insurance company at the same time.
+If you had, you would understand the overwhelming emotional stress and feeling of helplessness when you try to feed, house, and protect your family and deal with your homeowner’s insurance company at the same time.

-This is when you really need someone who knows how to help.
+This is when you need someone who knows how to help.

 What is a Public Adjuster?

 Public Adjusters are experts not only in assessing the cost of a loss but in the fine print involving the terms of your homeowners’ policy.
 They are independent contractors.
 They do not work for insurance companies.
 They represent (and are paid by) you, the insureds.

 They are licensed and certified in 46 out of 50 states (Alabama, Alaska, Arkansas, South Dakota, and Wisconsin are the exceptions) and typically are required to complete continuing education courses to retain their license.